sourcerer-mike/wp-make/docs/scaffolding/README.md

 Everything that is created using `wp-make` aims to follow the WordPress Coding Standards.
-You might complain about some decisions in wording, naming, or structure.
+You might like complain about some decisions in wording, naming, or structure.
 Feel free to leave an issue so that we can discuss this.